nealrichardson/httptest/README.md

 * add `httptest` to "Suggests" in the DESCRIPTION file
 * add `library(httptest)` to `tests/testthat/setup.R`, which `testthat` loads before running tests

 Then, you're ready to start using the tools that `httptest` provides.
 Here's an overview of how to get started.
-For a longer discussion and examples, see `vignette("httptest")`, and see also the [package reference](https://enpiar.com/r/httptest/reference/) for a list of all of the test contexts and expectations provided in the package.
+For a longer discussion and examples, see `vignette("httptest")`, and check out `vignette("faq")` for some common questions.
+See also the [package reference](https://enpiar.com/r/httptest/reference/) for a list of all of the test contexts and expectations provided in the package.

 ### In your test suite